-Just a few miles north of Malham Cove is the Gaping Gill.
+Just a few miles north of Malham Cove is the Gaping Gill, (imaged above).
 The Gaping Gill is the deepest shaft of England’s largest underground cave systems.
 The walk up from Clapham to the cave entrance, is amid the beautiful scenery of the Yorkshire Dales, and passes through a steep limestone gorge, (pictured below).

 The only way to get inside the Gaping Gill was to attend a “winch-meet,” when local cavers lower visitors down in a metal cage on the end of a cable.

 Since I was alone, the cave entrance watchman did the pleasure.